LeanKit-Labs/hyped/README.md

 You provide the data model that the resource will render a response based on.
 The resources are designed to work with models that may have a great deal more information than should ever be exposed to the client.

 ### .resource( resourceName )
-For use in rare occasions when the resource that needs to be rendered is not the one the action is contained within.
+When the resource that needs to be rendered is not the one the action is contained within.

 ### .action( actionName )
-For use in rare occasions when the action you want rendered is not the one being activated.
+When the action you want rendered is not the one being activated.

 ### .status( statusCode )
 If omitted, this is always 200.
 Be good to your API's consumers and use proper status codes.